-This year, for our 2020 Tap Bootcamp, we have another jam packed, exciting, creative program prepared for the next generation of tap dancers.
-Students will have five days and over 30 hours of instruction that will elevate their technique, enhance their musicianship, and master their improv skills.
+This year, we have another jam packed, exciting, creative program prepared for the next generation of tap dancers.
+Students will have five days of instruction that will elevate their technique, enhance their musicianship, and master their improv skills.
 In addition, they will learn choreography from our esteemed guest artists.
 This unique program allows young tap dancers to be surrounded by others who love tap dance.
-Many develop life-long friendships and memories.
 An inspiring week not to be missed.
 Spaces are limited, sign up before it’s too late.

 Students interested in joining our TapCo YTE or Competitive Choreography Program are asked to take Bootcamp.